Why I Believe a 15-Year Mortgage Makes More Financial Sense Than 30 Years (and Lived It)

 There is another thing I know.
 The word “Mortgage” translates from Latin to “until death”.
 But it doesn’t need to be that way.

-So when I say the 15-year mortgage is better, it’s not just opinion.
-It’s grounded in experience.
+So when I tell you the benefits of a 15 year mortgage outweigh the 30-year option, it’s not just an opinion, it’s based on real numbers and experience.
 That’s why I speak on this with confidence.

 The Real Cost Difference Between 15 and 30 Years